-Here's the first result in google when search "What is oxidation?"
+Here's the first result in Google when searching "What is oxidation?"

 Preventing oxidation in batched cocktails

 So to create a longer shelf life for premixes you'll need to limit their exposure to oxygen.
-Here's some tips to do so.
+Here are some tips to do so.

 Cap bottles at the end of the night